andrey-torlopov/Letopis/README.md

 *Read this in other languages: [Русский](README-ru.md)*

-`Letopis` is a lightweight logging and tracing module that lets you describe application events through a declarative API and deliver them through a chain of interceptors.
-The package has no external dependencies, so it can be used from any layer of your codebase.
+`Letopis` is a lightweight logging and tracing module that lets you describe application events through a simple and intuitive API.
+The package offers two approaches: a straightforward method-based API for everyday use, and an optional fluent DSL for more expressive scenarios.
+All events are delivered through a chain of interceptors with no external dependencies.

 ## Key Features

+- **Simple and intuitive API** — straightforward methods (`info`, `warning`, `error`, etc.) for common logging tasks
+- **Optional DSL syntax** — expressive fluent API available for advanced use cases
 - **Unified logging entry point** — one facade for console, network, and analytics
 - **Extensible architecture through interceptors** — flexible filtering and event routing
 - **Flexible network traffic management** — smart buffering and prioritization